-HUM350 (Liberal Arts) Italian Culture and Civilization 4 hrs.
+HUM350 (Liberal Arts) Italian Culture and Civilization 3 hrs.
 3 crs.
 Major trends and development in the evolution of Italian society and culture.
 Besides an outline of a culture historically defined, the course specifically explores the present day.
 Topics include fine arts, music, cinema, regional folklore and traditions, fashion, and gastronomy.
 Oral presentations may be required.
-Preq: ENG 125 Not offered on a regular basis.
-Availability to be determined by the department and 27 credits completed in Interdisciplinary Studies Major.
-Open to Seniors Only This is a Writing Intensive course.
+Preq: ENG 125 This course may be offered as an online course.